okuuuu/ascii-art-web/README.md

 ### Stylize

-Now, you can drag text-input and banner-selection blocks by holding your left mouse button over the block titles.
+Now you can drag text-input and banner-selection blocks by holding your left mouse button over the block titles.
 CSS-flexbox approach has been used when writing initial css which means the design should be responsive.

 ### Export File